-- If market power is an important feature of your industry, then an imperfect competition model should be used.
-For an imperfect competition model with differentiated products where firms set prices to maximize profits, see the Bertrand model in Section 4.8.
-For an imperfect competition model with perfectly substitutable goods where firms set quantities to maximize profits, see the Cournot models in Section 4.9.
-If your market has a monopoly, see the monopoly tariff model in Section 4.10.
-For a Bertrand model with affiliated entities, see Section 4.18. - 3.
+- 2. How concentrated is your industry?
+Are there a large number of suppliers (perfect competition), or a small number of firms with market power (imperfect competition)? - If market power is not an important feature of the industry under consideration, then choose one of the many perfect competition models. - If market power is an important feature of your industry, then an imperfect competition model should be used.
+For an imperfect competition model with differentiated products where firms set prices to maximize profits, see the Bertrand model in Section 4.9.
+For an imperfect competition model with perfectly substitutable goods where firms set quantities to maximize profits, see the Cournot models in Section 4.10.
+If your market has a monopoly, see the monopoly tariff model in Section 4.11.
+For a Bertrand model with affiliated entities, see Section 4.24. - 3.
 How willing are consumers to substitute or switch across products in response to a change in relative prices?
 There are several different ways that substitution between products is modeled on the portal: - The standard trade policy model is the constant elasticity of substitution (CES) tariff model in Section 4.1.
 This model has one substitution elasticity that describes substitutability across all sources of supply.
 If you would like more variety in substitution patterns, and wish to group your sources of supply, use the nested CES models described in Section 4.2 of this paper.
 This model has two substitution elasticities and allows users to group some sources of supply into a more substitutable nest.
 Modelers commonly nest all imported varieties in an industry and keep the domestic variety outside the nest, though other patterns are available.
-The imported varieties are given a higher elasticity value than the domestic-import substitution elasticity.2 - There are also models that depart from standard CES preferences to offer greater flexibility in substitution patterns.
-The log-linear model in Section 4.7 is minimally restricted and most flexible.
-The translog model in Section 4.21 offers a theory-consistent model with greater variety in substitution patterns than the CES model but less than the loglinear model. - 4.
-Do you need a long-run (static) model or a multi-period (dynamic) model with policy changes scheduled over time?3 Do you need to capture inventory stockpiling or storage in anticipation of a tariff, long growth/build cycles, or other multi-period settings? - The portal currently has two multi-period dynamic models.
-The time to build tariff model in Section 4.19 should be chosen for products that have a production lag or take a long time to build or grow (e.g. agriculture).
-The stockpiling model in Section 4.20 is applicable in situations where the tariff change is announced before it enters into force, allowing producers to stockpile products ahead of the tariff imposition.
+The imported varieties are given a higher elasticity value than the domestic-import substitution elasticity. - There are also models that depart from standard CES preferences to offer greater flexibility in substitution patterns.
+The log-linear model in Section 4.6 is minimally restricted and most flexible.
+The translog model in Section 4.27 offers a theory-consistent model with greater variety in substitution patterns than the CES model but less than the log-linear model. - 4.
+Do you need a long-run (static) model or a multi-period (dynamic) model with policy changes scheduled over time?
+Do you need to capture inventory stockpiling or storage in anticipation of a tariff, long growth/build cycles, or other multi-period settings?

-$^{^{2}}$ Many modelers use the rule-of-two, where the substitution elasticity among imported varieties is twice as high as that between imports and domestic products.
+&lt;sup>2Many modelers use the rule-of-two, where the substitution elasticity among imported varieties is twice as high as that between imports and domestic products.
 For many products, there is greater substitutability between imported varieties than there is between domestic and imported varieties.

-3The static models are technically timeless, or silent about speed of adjustment.
+&lt;sup>3The static models are technically timeless, or silent about speed of adjustment.
 In the context of multi-period dynamic models, they are considered long-term.